cs2901/testing-ayuda-pe/UserGuide.md

 ## Introduction

-This programm is a translator of text and words in English to the Spanish language.
+This programm is a translator of text and words in every language the user want, to the a selected language.
 This programm is to help people to translate faster and esier than searching in the dictionary itself.

 ## Requirements